LIGHT HORSE LEGACY

 On Feb 14, 1969 Stephen Schumacher, the Medic on board and Gary Dubach the Crewchief were lost to hostile action.
 Painstakingly the story was pieced together by LHL Co-Founder Dave Barron over the next 2 years.
 Dave brought together the surviving crew members for the 1st time since 1969.They met the Sisters of the 2 fallen men in 2015.
 Memorial Day 2016 Dave's efforts to place a panel from 174 were realized when the crew and families accompanied the panel where it was placed at The Wall.
 Jay Korff's outstanding documentary "Left Behind" includes the video of that presentation. https://www.youtube.com/watch?v=2sL_c1JmuCk

-The Take Me Home Huey project has been touring the Nation since Nov.
-2015.
-Driven by Karl Renz III 3 times now across the Country TMHH continues to bring healing and awareness to Viet Nam Veteran's and their families.
-At the end of 2018 the helicopter will be donated to a permanent home to continue the mission of healing.
+The Take Me Home Huey project has been touring the Nation since 2015.
+Our exhibitions have been seen across the Countryas LHL's TMHH project continues to bring healing and awareness to Viet Nam Veteran's and their families.
+In 2018 the process of donating the helicopter to a permanent home to continue the mission of healing begins.
+The formal dedication will be on Feb 14, 2018, the 50th anniversary of the loss of Gary Dubach and Stephen Schumacher.

 Take Me Home Huey Project